 It is important not to let the water flow too quickly onto the earth.
 The slower, the better the roots can absorb.

 The water supply of the city trees works optimally if you talk to your neighbors and you support the trees together.

 Which watering methods are suitable for city trees?

 In the current difficult times of climate change and prolonged dry periods, everyone is Watering method for the trees helpful, if not lifesaving.
 Use a watering can, garden hose, irrigation bag or even a water bucket.
 Every drop helps the city trees to get out of the drought stress, to recover or to stay healthy.

 What is the optimal watering method for city trees?

-The best way to properly water urban trees is to moisten the soil slowly.
-In this way the thirst of the trees can be quenched optimally.
-Watering bags specially developed for this purpose make it possible to bathe a tree.
+The optimal way to water city trees properly is to slowly moisten the soil.
+In this way, the thirst of the trees can be optimally quenched.
+Watering a tree is made possible by specially designed watering bags.
 These are placed around the trunk, closed and filled with up to 75 liters of water.
-The water is released into the earth, drop by drop, through small holes for between 6 and 9 hours.
-The long period of drip irrigation gives the roots enough time for a tree bath, as they can slowly absorb and store the water.
+The water is released to the earth drop by drop between 6 and 9 hours through small holes.
+The so-called drip irrigation, i.e. watering drop by drop over a long period of time, gives the roots enough time for a tree bath by slowly absorbing and storing the water.

 Become a tree saver too!
 Now!

 We can all lend a hand to help our trees.
 In many cities there are already regular calls for the city trees to be watered.
 You too have the opportunity to contribute to a good urban climate through healthy and happy trees.
 An irrigation sack works wonders for our precious and vital city trees.
 The advantage is that many city trees are rooted together and you can help several trees with one watering bag.